M53 crash: Girl, 14, and driver killed after school bus overturns

 Alder Hey Children's Hospital and North West Ambulance Service earlier declared major incidents, although Alder Hey later stood down.

+The motorway will remain closed while an investigation into the circumstances of the crash continued.

-Ch Supt Robson said officers were providing specialist support to the families involved and were also working with the two schools and locals councils.
+Ch Supt Robson said officers were providing specialist support to the families involved.

 He added: "We also know that other children from both schools were on buses travelling in convoy with the bus involved and they witnessed the incident and they too will be provided with specialist trauma support."

+He added: "I would also like to remind people that there is an investigation underway and would ask people to refrain from posting anything on social media that could hamper that investigation and not to speculate."

-Simone White, director for children, families, and education at Wirral Council, said the authority's focus was "supporting the pupils, families, and wider school community who will have all been affected by this incident".
+Simone White, director for children, families, and education at Wirral Council, said the authority's focus was "supporting the pupils, families, and wider school community".

-"As a council we will continue to work with other local areas and all those who are affected," he said.
+Birkenhead MP Mick Whitley said the community would come together to support the families.

 Why not follow BBC North West on Facebook, X and Instagram?
 You can also send story ideas to northwest.newsonline@bbc.co.uk